natcap/invest.users-guide/source/coastal_protection.rst

 Additionally, in order to help users conduct a sensitivity analysis, the model outputs a sediment scale value :math:`A_{fit}` obtained from fitting the bathymetry profile to the equilibrium equation, Equation :eq:`EqProf`.
 It is also indicated whether the sediment size that the user has provided would yield a larger or smaller value of :math:`A` than :math:`A_{fit}`.
 This information should be used with caution as bathymetry measurements are often missing or somewhat inaccurate in nearshore regions.
 Site-specific field measurements are the best source for sediment-size information.

-In addition to sandy beaches, the model can also estimate an hourly rate of scour that a consolidated bed might experience.
-Muddy substrates, such as those found in marshes or mangrove forests, do not erode as sandy beaches do.
+In addition to sandy beaches, the model can also estimate the volumetric erosion a consolidated bed might experience.
+Muddy substrates, such as those found in marshes or mangrove forests, do not erode in the same manner as sandy beaches.
 They are composed of cohesive sediments that are bound by electro-magnetic forces, and their resistance to wave- and storm-induced bed velocity is a function of their composition and level of consolidation.
-In our model, we estimate the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` by following the method proposed by Whitehouse et al. (2000, Ch.
+In the erosion model, the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` is estimated by following the method proposed by Whitehouse et al. (2000, Ch.
 4):

 .. math:: E_m=\begin{cases}
   36 ( \tau_o-\tau_e ) m_e / C_M & \text{ if } \tau_o-\tau_e>0 \\
   0& \text{ if } \tau_o-\tau_e \leq 0
   \end{cases}

 where :math:`m_e` is an erosion constant and :math:`C_M` is the dry density of the bed.
-Both constants are obtained from site-specific measurement.
-However, we offer sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}` in our input files.
-The variable :math:`\tau_e` is the erosion shear stress constant and is computed as:
+Both constants can be obtained from site-specific measurements.
+However, the Excel Input spreadsheet offers sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}`.
+The variable :math:`\tau_e` is the erosion shear stress constant (the maximum shear stress the consolidated bed can withstand before sediment is begins to scour) and is computed as:

 .. math:: \tau_e = E_1 C_M ^ {E_2}
    :label: Taue

 where :math:`E_1` and :math:`E_2` are site specific coefficients.
-In our model, we compute the erosion threshold using average values of those coefficients (Whitehouse et al., 2000): :math:`E_1=5.42 \cdot 10^{-6}` and :math:`E_2=2.28`.
+The erosion threshold value within the model has be prescribed using average values of those coefficients (Whitehouse et al., 2000): :math:`E_1=5.42 \cdot 10^{-6}` and :math:`E_2=2.28`.
 Finally, the wave-induced shear stress :math:`\tau_o` is computed as:

 .. math:: \tau_o = \frac{1}{2} \rho f_w U_{bed}^2
    :label: Tauo